 Pavement condition index (PCI)

-The Pavement Condition Index (PCI) represents the overall road conditions in San Francisco.
-More than 12,000 San Francisco blocks are inspected to create a citywide score between 0 and 100.
+The Pavement Condition Index (PCI) represents the overall road conditions in San Francisco on a scale between 0 and 100.

 PCI rating and score